jmandel/s4s-pilot-cert-generator/README.md

 2. Pilot app hostnames and SSL certificates configured locally
 3. OAuth secrets and test account credentials available locally

-**From the perspective of an S4S-enabled EHR, these looks like normal apps.**
+**From the perspective of an S4S-enabled EHR, these look like normal apps.**

 For security purposes, this configuration allows us to conduct tests from a self-contained environment without relying on third-party hosting.
 Secrets are